A Guide to Growing Carnation Flowers

 Read more

-Carnations prefer well-draining, fertile soil.
-Prepare the soil by tilling it and incorporating organic matter such as compost or well-rotted manure to enhance fertility and drainage.
+To prepare the soil, start by tilling it thoroughly and incorporate organic matter such as compost or well-rotted manure to enhance the soil’s fertility and drainage.

 Read more